GeorgeLiuNN/GeorgeLiuNN/README.md

 - 👋 Hi, I’m @GeorgeLiuNN
-- 👀 I’m interested in high perfomance conputing
+- 👀 I’m interested in high perfomance conputing and 3D rendering
-- 🌱 I’m currently learning linux kernel
+- 🌱 I’m currently learning linux

 <!---
 GeorgeLiuNN/GeorgeLiuNN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.